Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-group-lab/create-a-group.md

 🏠 A group is like a container.
-You can put multiple users in groups who have need similar  permissions.
+You can put multiple users in groups who need similar  permissions.

 🏠 Groups remove the burden of having to set permissions for each separate user.